Choosing childcare for children with SEND

 - Finding childcare

-- What financial help is available for childcare costs including some specific support for some children who have additional needs and / or disabilities
+- Help that is available for childcare costs including some specific support for some children who have additional needs and / or disabilities

 To find up-to-date lists of registered childcare contact the Family Information Service.